How to Record Your Songs in a Professional Recording Studio

 Once all of the instruments were recorded, we tracked my lead vocals.
 We would take three passes through the whole song, have a listen and slice the best parts of each take into a final track.
 The backing vocals were recorded last so the singers could blend with my vocals.

-Once the Tracking is completed in the production phase, post production begins.
+Once tracking is finished in the production phase, post production begins.

 Traditionally there were three different people performing three separate steps: recording, mixing and mastering.
 Now these steps are blurred.
 Dan was the producer, recording engineer and mixer for Bring the Light.